 Tibetan Buddhism is now the most widespread and popular form of Buddhism found in foreign countries.
 Within Tibetan Buddhism, the Kagyus have probably the largest number of centers, next would be the Gelug, then the Nyingma and the Sakya.
 However, there are a large number of Zen and Theravadin centers as well.
 These were started before the Tibetan Buddhist ones.
 There are Tibetan centers found in most countries around the world: in all the countries of Western Europe, in America, Canada, Australia and New Zealand, but then also in many countries in South America, in many countries of Southeast Asia and East Asia like Singapore, Malaysia, Hong Kong and Taiwan, in South Africa, and even in the Communist countries of Russia and Eastern Europe, such as Poland and Hungary.
 Even in some of the Communist countries where religious centers and meetings are forbidden, people interested in Buddhism meet secretly, and people smuggle in forbidden Buddhist books to read and translate some of them into their own languages.

 Interest is so great in Tibetan Buddhism around the world largely due to the travels and efforts of His Holiness the Dalai Lama, and other great Lamas.
 However, there was not always such interest.
-Buddhism first came to Europe more than a hundred and fifty years ago, and first it was Theravadin Buddhism, mostly from Sri Lanka.
+Buddhism first came to Europe more than 150 years ago, and first it was Theravadin Buddhism, mostly from Sri Lanka.
 Thus, the Theravadin texts were the first ones translated.
 The first people interested in Buddhism, however, were one of two types.
 Either they were university professors and intellectual scholars, who had no interest in Buddhist practice, but only in studying the languages, or they were the Christian missionaries who were interested in learning the languages so as to be able to translate the Bible and convert Buddhist people to Christianity.

 It was not until much more recently, in the 1950s after the Second World War, that Western people became more interested in Buddhist practice, and this was first with the Zen traditions of Japan.
 Then in response to this interest in practice, people started Zen Dharma centers in the West.
 Before this, although there was some interest in Buddhist languages and texts, there were almost no Dharma centers.
 From this beginning with the Zen Dharma centers, people became more interested in seeing what the Buddhist practices were in the Theravadin and Tibetan traditions.
 Gradually, then, Theravadin and Tibetan Dharma centers were started.